-GRNA GETS NEW SIGNAGE - THANKS TO MPARKS GRANT!
+GRNA INSTALLS NEW SIGNAGE - THANKS TO MPARKS GRANT!

 New directional and wayfinding signage went up week of Dec 15th at GRNA!
 We received a substantial and generous grant through MParks Michigan Recreation and Park Association as well as funding from a private donor to support this project.
 The lumber used is long-lasting Black Locust, a non-native species of tree in Michigan with an extremely rot resistant heartwood.
 We are so grateful to have worked with the talented Gene Ullery-Smith at Gene Ullery-Smith Graphic Design as well as the enthusiastic crew at Image360 - Traverse City.
 And, Chelsea Bay Design created the new logo and brand earlier this year.
 It takes a village on a project like this!
 We thank the many volunteers who over the years contributed invaluable input to our long-term "signage plan".
 Now please, visit us this weekend and enjoy!
 Grass River is yours to explore...#puremichigan #antrimcounty #mparks#grassriverNA